MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-02.md

 * "pythoncontainer-rg" &rarr; The resource group name used in this tutorial.
 If you used a different name, change this value.
 * `<postgres-server-name>` &rarr; The name of the PostgreSQL server.

-You could also use the [az postgres flexible-server connect][16] command to connect to the database and then work with [psl][15] commands.
-If you work with psl, we recommend using the Azure [Cloud Shell][4] because all the dependencies are included for you in the shell.
+You could also use the [az postgres flexible-server connect][16] command to connect to the database and then work with [psql][15] commands.
+When working with psql, it is often easier to use the Azure [Cloud Shell][4] because all the dependencies are included for you in the shell.

 ---